Spencera33/Cyber-Security/CYBR-2100/week 2/week_2_notes.md

 **Digital evidence investigation and legal decision-making**

-*A secuirty tool alert is not proof alone.*
+*A security tool alert is not proof alone.*

+**Where evidence can come from**

+*Screenshots, memory, logs, insurance companies*

+Not everything being produced is evidence

+Interpretations
+An analyst summary
+Same with AI generated incedent reports